 Connect to a reader

-To accept Tap to Pay payments, provide the discovered reader from the previous step to the connectReader
+To accept Tap to Pay payments, provide the discovered reader from the previous step to the connectReader method.

-verifies the following requirements:
+connectReader verifies the Android device meets the following requirements:

-that contains a TerminalErrorCode and additional context.
+If your application runs on a device that doesn’t meet the requirements above, the onFailure callback returns with a TerminalException that contains a TerminalErrorCode and additional context.
 The end user can take action on some of the failure reasons.
 For example:

-: The user can upgrade their operating system, if an update is available from the device manufacturer.TO_ PAY_ UNSUPPORTED_ ANDROID_ VERSION
+STRIPE_: The user can connect to a stable internet source.API_ CONNECTION_ ERROR TAP_: The user can upgrade their operating system, if an update is available from the device manufacturer.TO_ PAY_ UNSUPPORTED_ ANDROID_ VERSION

 You must register your reader to a location upon connection.
-To do so, create and use a TapToPayConnectionConfiguration
+To do so, create and use a TapToPayConnectionConfiguration with the locationId set to the relevant location ID when connecting.

 Handle unexpected disconnects